 Why does it need our help?

-Once numbering in the hundreds of thousands, bald eagles numbers have been steadily declining since the early 1700’s.
-Their population reached an all time low in the 1950’s, due to the now banned chemical DDT.
-In recent years, this species has experienced an amazing recovery, and in June of 2007 they were removed from the endangered species list and are now considered threatened, a less critical listing.
+Once numbering in the hundreds of thousands, bald eagles numbers have been steadily declining since the early 1700s.
+Their population reached an all time low in the 1950s, due to the now banned chemical DDT.
+In recent years, this species has experienced an amazing recovery, and in June of 2007 they were removed from the endangered species list.
 This inspires great hope in wildlife advocates.
 However, the bald eagle is not completely out of harm’s way.
-Threats to these birds include destruction of nesting habitat due to old-growth logging in many parts of the country, and pollution of natural water ways.
-Eagles and other birds of prey are particularly sensitive to foreign chemicals; these substances build up in the birds’ systems in extremely high concentrations because of the large numbers of fish they catch out of polluted waters.
+Threats to these birds include destruction of nesting habitat due to old-growth logging in many parts of the country, and pollution of natural waterways.
+In 2022 it was found that nearly 50% of eagles in the United States suffer from lead poisoning.
+Eagles and other birds of prey are particularly sensitive to foreign chemicals; these substances build up in the birds’ systems in extremely high concentrations because of the large numbers of fish they catch out of polluted waters and because they are scavengers.
 Clean rivers and watersheds are extremely important for the health of bald eagle populations, as is the protection of their old-growth habitat.
 Oregon Wild’s campaigns concerning these issues helped contribute to the ongoing recovery of the bald eagle, and will continue to do so in the future.

 Did you know?